Manchu Restoration: Background

-Although the Qing dynasty was overthrown in 1912, many people in China wished for its restoration.
+Although the Qing dynasty was overthrown in 1912, following the 1911 Revolution, many people in China wished for its restoration.
 Ethnic Manchus and Mongols believed that they were discriminated against by China's new Republican government, and restorationism consequently became popular among these ethnic groups.
 The Qing also enjoyed support among sections of the Han Chinese population as well, such as in Northeastern China.
 Many were disappointed about the Republican government's inability to solve China's problems.
 Finally, there were numerous reactionaries and disempowered ex-Qing officials who conspired to overthrow the Republic.
 As a result, pro-Qing restorationist groups, most notably the Royalist Party, remained an underrepresented, but powerful factor in Chinese politics during the 1910s.
 Several royalist uprisings were launched, but all failed.

 The confrontation between President Li Yuanhong and Premier Duan Qirui about whether to join the Allied Powers in World War I and declare war on Germany led to political unrest in the capital Beijing in the spring of 1917.

 The military governors left Beijing after Duan Qirui's dismissal as Premier.
 They gathered in Tianjin, calling on the troops from the provinces to rebel against Li and take the capital, despite the opposition of the navy and the southern provinces.
 In response, on June 7, 1917, Li requested that General Zhang Xun mediate the situation.
 General Zhang demanded that parliament be dissolved, which Li considered unconstitutional.

 Restoration

 On the morning of July 1, 1917, the royalist general Zhang Xun took advantage of the unrest and entered the capital, proclaiming the restoration of Puyi as Emperor of China at 4 am with a small entourage and reviving the Qing monarchy which had been abolished on February 12, 1912.
 The capital police soon submitted to the new government.
 General Xu later published an edict of restoration that falsified the approval of the president of the republic, Li Yuanhong.
 He was also supported by several other officials, including Beiyang General Jiang Chaozong, former Qing war minister Wang Shizhen, civil affairs minister Zhu Jiabao, and diplomat Xie Jieshi.

 Over the next 48 hours, edicts were proclaimed in an attempt to bolster the restoration, to the astonishment of the general public.
-On July 3, Li fled the presidential palace with two of his aides and took refuge in the embassy district, first in French legation and later in the Japanese embassy.
+On July 3, Li fled the presidential palace with two of his aides and took refuge in the embassy district, first in the French legation and later in the Japanese embassy.

 Before taking refuge in the Japanese embassy, Li had taken certain measures, including leaving the presidential seal in the Presidential Palace, appointing Vice President Feng Guozhang as Acting President, and restoring Duan Qirui as Premier, in an attempt to enlist them in the defense of the republic.